Clear3nce/alx-listing-app-00/README.md

 </h1>

 <section>
-  <h2>Project Overview 🎯</h2>
+  <h2>Project Overview </h2>
   <p>The ALX Listing App is a frontend-focused web application designed to replicate the <br />
   core user interface and functionalities of the AirBnB platform.
-It enables users to browse, book, and <br /> list short-term rental properties.
+It enables users to browse, book, and <br /> List short-term rental properties.
 This project emphasizes modern frontend development <br />
   practices, including component-based architecture, responisve design and state<br />
   management.
   </p>